- Search The Registry

 President John F. Kennedy appointed her to a national committee that led to the passage of the Civil Rights Act of 1964.
 She worked for the Southern Christian Leadership Conference under Martin Luther King, Jr. from 1961 to 1965.
 She served as an organizer, strategist, field staff person, and race-relations staff person and workshop instructor.
 Nash later questioned the SCLC because of its dominance by males, especially clergymen.
 After 1965, she broke ties with the SNCC when it departed from its original nonviolent principles under its new leader Stokely Carmichael.
 In 1965, Martin Luther King gave the SCLC's highest award, the Rosa Parks Award, to Diane Nash and James Bevel.
 In 2003, Nash received the "Distinguished American Award" from the John F. Kennedy Library and Foundation, and in 2004, the LBJ Award for Leadership in Civil Rights from the Lyndon Baines Johnson Library and Museum.

 Nash and James Bevel had two children before their divorce.
 Returning to Chicago, where she completed her education, Nash worked in fair housing advocacy and real estate, and as an educator and lecturer.
 She appears in the award-winning documentary film series Eyes on the Prize and is featured in David Halberstam's book The Children.
-Diane Nash was awarded the John F. Kennedy Library Distinguished American Award in March 2003 and the LBJ Award for Leadership in Civil Rights in March 2004.
+She attended the Selma 50th anniversary celebrations in 2015, yet was noticeably absent from the re-staging of the 1965 Selma march.
+When asked about her refusal to participate in the historic event, Nash cited the attendance of former president George W. Bush.